ameshkov/llm-ads-demo/README.md

-# llm-ads-demo
+# LLM ads demo

-Demo project that shows how LLM ads are implemented
+This is a demo project that demonstrates how LLM ads can be implemented and also how they can be blocked.